Applications are reviewed in the order they are received.

 The FC reviews all materials and may request further data before making a decision.
 If further information is required, the application will be reviewed again at the next FC meeting.

 - Decision or recommendation

 When all the relevant data has been gathered and reviewed, the FC makes a decision.
-In the event the FC is unable to come to a consensus, or if there is insufficient budget, the matter will be referred to the Master Agreement Management Group (MAMG).
+In the event the FC is unable to come to a consensus, or if there is insufficient budget, the matter will be referred to the Physician Agreement Management Group (PAMG).

-The applicant is notified of the FC's or MAMG’s decision.
+The applicant is notified of the FC's or PAMG’s decision.
 If the application is approved, MSI is notified and makes appropriate changes.
 It can take up to 90 days to make changes.

 New fees, fee adjustments and Preamble changes are published in the MSI Physicians’ Bulletin.